MW 12x1.5 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to protect them from corrosion.
+Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a coating of gold to protect them from corrosion.
 It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often coated with coatings, such as gold, to shield them from environmental factors and extend their lifespan.
-High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+Therefore, they are often covered with coatings, such as epoxy, to protect them from external factors and prolong their durability.
+High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for risks, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are adequately insulated.
-Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic strength.
+As for risks, it is important to avoid using neodymium magnets in acidic environments, basic environments, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus or various technologically advanced devices.
+- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: